Medical Library Association: History

 Founded on May 2, 1898, the Association of Medical Librarians, as it was known until 1907, was founded "to encourage the improvement and increase of public medical libraries."
-Its charter members included four librarians: Marcia C. Noyes, Margaret R. Charlton, Elizabeth Thies-Meyer, and Charles Perry Fisher, and four physicians: George M. Gould, John L. Rothrock, E. H. Brigham, and William Browning.
+Its charter members included four librarians: Marcia C. Noyes, Margaret R. Charlton, Elizabeth Thies-Meyer, and Charles Perry Fisher, and five physicians: George M. Gould, John L. Rothrock, E. H. Brigham, William Osler and William Browning.
 MLA is the second oldest special library association in the United States.

 The MLA Exchange was one of the founders' earliest and most important projects, helping build medical libraries in the United States and many other countries by exchanging duplicate publications.
 The organization has subsequently developed a variety of programs to serve the needs of health information specialists.

 The National Library of Medicine holds a collection of the organization's archival material that ranges from 1898 to 2002.

 Membership

 MLA's members comprise more than 400 institutions and 3,000 individuals in the health-sciences information field worldwide, though—as many other countries now have their own national health library organizations—it now primarily represents health sciences libraries and librarians in the United States.

 Membership is structured to accommodate varying needs and professional status of a diverse field of practitioners.
 Categories include Regular Membership, Institutional Membership, International Membership, Affiliate Membership, and Student Membership.